Castcloud/Castcloud/README.md

 Most of the data posessing is moved server side to simplify client implementation.
 This documentation will attempt to explain some of the required data prossesing to ease implementation.
 The explenation is located under the heading "Server logic" for each of the different calls.

 ### Crawling
 It is essensial that the server implements crawling correcly.
 All clients using the server relies on it to have fetched the needed feed infomation.
 If this was to stop would all clients stop working.
-The server should be a responsible crawler, propperly identifying itself with a propper useragent.

-Crawling is a really important part of the servers responsibilities.
-As every client using the Castcloud api for all their podcast fetching, this is a heavy weight on the servers shoulders.
-The server should rutinely fetch all podcast feeds any user is subscribed too.
-The server should trottle itself  not to overload any servers delivering podcast feeds.
-It should also implement optimisations like PubSubHubbub to be as fast as it can.
+The server should be a responsible crawler, trottling and propperly identifying itself with [a useragent](https://feedpress.it/support/tutorials/feedfetcher "How to be a good feed fetcher?").
+It should implement optimisations like PubSubHubbub to be as fast as it can.
 It needs to identify content and give it an `episode id` without causing duplication.
 Using the `items` `GUID` might mostly work, but writing a good crawler is [a never ending saga](http://inessential.com/2013/03/18/brians_stupid_feed_tricks "Brians stupid feed tricks").

-You will need to store all `channel` information in the feed for `/library/cast` and all data inside each `item` for the `episodes` related calls.
-When storing new `episodes` in the database after having crawled a feed, should you include the servers time (API server, not the database server) for when it got put in the database.
+The server will need to store all `channel` information in the feed for `/library/cast` and all data inside each `item` for the `episodes` related calls.
+When storing new `episodes` after having crawled a feed, should the servers time for when it got stored (API server, not the database server) be included.
 This will be used when clients use the `since` filter in the `/library/newepisodes` call.

 ## Calls
 This document will attempt to explain proper usage of the api.
 All functions are explained in an interactive documentation called swagger.
 This can be viewed at http://api.castcloud.org/utils/swagger-ui/ or run on your own server instance after having recompiled the swagger documentation.